iinaa-eimrit/Finance-Data-Processing-and-Access-Control-Backend/README.md

 # Finance Dashboard API - Backend Assessment

-A RESTful backend built with **NestJS, Prisma, and SQLite**.
-This API serves as the data and access-control layer for a financial dashboard, strictly enforcing Role-Based Access Control (RBAC), data validation, and financial accuracy.
+A RESTful backend built with NestJS, Prisma, and SQLite.
+This API serves as the data and access-control layer for a financial dashboard, handling role-based access control (RBAC), data validation, and core financial data processing.

 ## Quick Start